Madagascar: Religion

 Hinduism was introduced to Madagascar through Gujarati people immigrating from the Saurashtra region of India in the late 19th century.
-Most Hindus in Madagascar speak Gujarati or Hindi at home, reflecting the faiths concentration among those of Indian ancestry.
+Most Hindus in Madagascar speak Gujarati or Hindi at home, reflecting the faith's concentration among those of Indian ancestry.

 Rabbinic Judaism emerged on the island in the 21st century, as the common belief in a myth of Jewish origin for the Malagasy peoples inspired Messianic Jews in Antananarivo to begin researching Judaism and studying the Torah.
 In 2016, 121 members of the Malagasy Jewish community were formally converted to Orthodox Judaism.

 Health

-Medical centers, dispensaries, and hospitals are found throughout the island, although they are concentrated in urban areas and particularly in Antananarivo.
-Access to medical care remains beyond the reach of many Malagasy, especially in the rural areas, and many recourse to traditional healers.
-In addition to the high expense of medical care relative to the average Malagasy income, the prevalence of trained medical professionals remains extremely low.
-In 2010, Madagascar had an average of three hospital beds per 10,000 people and a total of 3,150 doctors, 5,661 nurses, 385 community health workers, 175 pharmacists, and 57 dentists for a population of 22 million.
-15% of government spending in 2008 was directed toward the health sector.
-Approximately 70% of spending on health was contributed by the government, while 30% originated with international donors and other private sources.
-The government provides at least one basic health center per commune.
-Private health centers are concentrated within urban areas and particularly those of the central highlands.
+Medical centers, dispensaries, and hospitals are found throughout the island, although concentrated in urban areas and particularly in Antananarivo.
+Access to medical care remains beyond the reach of many Malagasy, especially in the rural areas, and many people have recourse to traditional healers.

+In addition to the high expense of medical care relative to the average Malagasy income, the prevalence of trained medical professionals remained extremely low.
+In 2010, Madagascar had a total of 3,150 doctors, 5,661 nurses, 385 community health workers, 175 pharmacists, and 57 dentists for a population of 22 million, and an average of three hospital beds per 10,000 people.
+Fifteen percent of government spending was directed toward the health sector in 2008.
+As of 2011, approximately 70% of spending on health was contributed by the government and 30% by international donors and other private sources.
+The government also provided one basic health center per commune.
+Private health centers are concentrated within urban areas, particularly those of the Central Highlands.

 Despite these barriers to access, health services have shown a trend toward improvement over the past 20 years.
-Child immunizations against such diseases as hepatitis B, diphtheria, and measles increased an average of 60% in this period, indicating low but increasing availability of basic medical services and treatments.
+Child immunizations against such diseases as hepatitis B, diphtheria, and measles increased an average of 60% during this period, indicating low but increasing availability of basic medical services and treatment.

 The Malagasy fertility rate in 2009 was 4.6 children per woman, declining from 6.3 in 1990.
-Teen pregnancy rates of 14.8% in 2011, much higher than the African average, are a contributing factor to rapid population growth.
-In 2010, the maternal mortality rate was 440 per 100,000 births, compared to 373.1 in 2008 and 484.4 in 1990, indicating a decline in perinatal care following the 2009 coup.
+Teen pregnancy rates of 14.8% in 2011, much higher than the African average, were a contributing factor to rapid population growth.
+In 2010, the maternal mortality rate was 440 per 100,000 births, compared to 373.1 in 2008 and 484.4 in 1990, representing a decline in perinatal care following the 2009 coup.
 The infant mortality rate in 2011 was 41 per 1,000 births, with an under-five mortality rate at 61 per 1,000 births.
-Schistosomiasis, malaria, and sexually transmitted diseases are common in Madagascar, although as of 2011 the HIV infection rate remained low relative to many countries in mainland Africa, at 0.2% of the adult population.
-The malaria mortality rate is also among the lowest in Africa at 8.5 deaths per 100,000 people, in part because of the highest frequency use of insecticide treated nets in Africa.
-Adult life expectancy in 2009 was 63 years for men and 67 years for women.
+Schistosomiasis, malaria, and sexually transmitted diseases are common in Madagascar, although as of 2011 the HIV infection rate remained low relative to many countries in mainland Africa, at 0.2% of the adult population; and the malaria mortality rate was also among Africa's lowest at 8.5 deaths per 100,000 people, in part because of the highest frequency use of insecticide-treated nets in Africa.
+Adult life expectancy as of 2009 was 63 years for men and 67 years for women.